Uebelmannia pectinifera

 Uebelmannia pectinifera is a species of plant in the family Cactaceae.
 It is endemic to Brazil.
 Its natural habitats are dry savanna and rocky areas.
 It is threatened by habitat loss.

 Description

-Uebelmannia pectinifer is a solitary and globular species, becoming columnar with age, grows with dark reddish-brown to greyish, more or less cylindrical bodies that reach heights of growth of up to 100 centimeters and a diameter of up to 15 centimeters.
+Uebelmannia pectinifer is a solitary and globular species, becoming columnar with age, grows with dark reddish-brown to grayish, more or less cylindrical bodies that reach heights of growth of up to 100 centimeters and a diameter of up to 15 centimeters.
 The epidermis usually appears granular and is covered with waxy white scales.
 The 15 to 40 ribs are sharp-edged.
 The brownish to gray felty areoles on it are very close together.
 The 1 to 4 brown to almost black spines are protruding, often intertwine and then form a "comb".
 They are up to 2 centimeters long.

 The slender, funnel-shaped, light yellow flowers that bloom diurnal in the summer, up to 1.5 centimeters long and reach a diameter of 1 centimeter.
-The pear-shaped to cylindrical fruits are purple-red and 1.5 to 2.5 centimeters long,the seeds are small and black.
+The pear-shaped to cylindrical fruits are purple-red and 1.5 to 2.5 centimeters long, the seeds are small and black.